 Genetics of NBIA

-The information provided here can only offer a rough guide and does not cover every individual case, which is why we strongly recommend that all affected families seek genetic counseling.
-Please contact the genetics laboratory that also made the NBIA diagnosis.
-The costs are usually covered by the health insurance.
+The information provided here can only provide rough guidance and does not cover every individual case, which is why we strongly recommend that all affected families seek genetic counseling.
+Please contact the genetics laboratory that made the NBIA diagnosis.
+The costs are usually covered by health insurance.

 NBIA is genetically very diverse.
-More than 10 genetic variants have been described in the literature so far (see NBIA variants).
-Further genetic causes are currently being researched.
-NBIA disorders that cannot (yet) be assigned to any of the known genes are called idiopathic NBIA.
+More than 15 genes have been described in the literature so far (see What is NBIA?).
+Other genetic causes are currently being researched.
+NBIA diseases that cannot (yet) be assigned to any of the known genes are called idiopathic NBIA.

 Human genes are normally located on 46 chromosomes, 23 each from the mother and the father.
-22 of these chromosome pairs are called autosomes, 1 chromosome pair is called sex chromosomes (gonosomes, X/Y).
-Normally, we carry two working copies of each gene, one from the mother, one from the father.
-The karyogram on the right shows sorted all 23 pairs of chromosomes of a man.
+22 of these chromosome pairs are called autosomes, 1 pair of chromosomes is called sex chromosomes (gonosomes, X/Y).
+Women usually carry two functioning copies of all genes.
+Since men have only one X chromosome in the sex chromosomes, they lack a backup copy for the genes encoded there.
+The karyogram on the right shows all 23 pairs of chromosomes in a man.

 Exceptions

-In autosomal dominant inheritance, a mutated gene copy from a parent who is usually affected is sufficient to cause the disease in the children as well.
-The probability that an affected person will pass on the mutated gene to one of his or her children is 1:2 (50%).
+In autosomal dominant inheritance, a mutated copy of the gene from a parent who is usually affected is sufficient to cause the disease in the children as well.
+The probability that an affected person will pass on the altered gene to one of their children is 1 in 2 (50%).

-As far as is known, this mode of inheritance only plays a role in two forms of NBIA: Neuroferritinopathy is always inherited in an autosomal-dominant manner and in MPANwhich is usually inherited in an autosomal recessive manner, this mode of inheritance has also been demonstrated in some cases.
-Please also read the article: "MPAN can also be inherited in an autosomal dominant manner"
+As far as is known, this inheritance only plays a role in two NBIA diseases: Neuroferritinopathy is always inherited in an autosomal dominant manner and is MPAN, which is usually inherited in an autosomal recessive manner, this inheritance has also been proven in some cases.
+You can also read the article: "MPAN can also be inherited in an autosomal dominant manner"

 New mutation in BPAN

-De novo mutations are so-called new mutations, i.e. no parent is a carrier or affected itself, instead the change occurs spontaneously.
-The mutation may be new in the germ cells of the parents, sperm or egg, or in the early development of the fertilized egg in the womb.
-This is common in almost all BPAN-This is the case for all those affected:
+De novo mutations are so-called new mutations, i.e. neither parent is a carrier or affected themselves, instead the change occurs spontaneously.
+The mutation can reappear in the germ cells of the parents, sperm or egg, or in the early development of the fertilized egg in the womb.
+This is the case with almost all BPAN-Affected by the case:

-There are also exceptions in BPAN: There are individual cases of male BPAN sufferers in whom the mutation is caused by X-linked recessive inheritance was transferred from the mutation-bearing but healthy mother.
+There are also exceptions to BPAN: There are individual cases of male BPAN sufferers in whom the mutation is caused by X-linked recessive inheritance was transmitted by the mutation-carrying but healthy mother.

 Sources: